Main Menu

 Description: Description: Description: Australia

 Australia is a destination country for women from Southeast Asia, South Korea, Taiwan, the People’s Republic of China (PRC), and reportedly Eastern Europe trafficked for the purpose of commercial sexual exploitation.
 Some men and women from several Pacific islands, India, the PRC, South Korea, the Philippines, and Ireland are fraudulently recruited to work temporarily in Australia, but subsequently are subjected to conditions of forced labor, including confiscation of travel documents, confinement, and threats of serious harm.
-Some indigenous teenage girls are subjected to forced prostitution at rural truck stops. - U.S. State Dept Trafficking in Persons Report, June, 2009 Check out a later country report here or a full TIP Report here
+Some indigenous teenage girls are subjected to forced prostitution at rural truck stops. - U.S. State Dept Trafficking in Persons Report, June, 2009 Check out a later country report here or the full TIP Report here

 CAUTION: The following links have been culled from the web to illuminate the situation in Australia.
 Some of these links may lead to websites that present allegations that are unsubstantiated or even false.
 No attempt has been made to validate their authenticity or to verify their content.